ropensci-archive/monkeylearn/cran-comments.md

 ## Test environments
-* local Windows install, R 3.2.4
+* local x86_64-w64-mingw32/x64 install, R 3.3.1
-* ubuntu 12.04 (on travis-ci, oldrel, devel and release)
+* Ubuntu 12.04 (on Travis CI), R devel, release and oldrel
-* Windows (on appveyor-ci, stable, patch, oldrel and devel)
+* Windows on Appveyor CI (stable, patched and oldrel)

 ## R CMD check results

-R CMD check results
-0 errors | 0 warnings | 0 notes
+0 errors | 0 warnings | 0 note

-* This is a new release.

-## Re-submission

-* I added the Monkeylearn URL in DESCRIPTION.

-## Reverse dependencies
+## Release summary

-This is a new release, so there are no reverse dependencies.
+* Better states the dependency on tibble, it is tibble >= 1.2.

+* Better handles blank text in input, outputs an empty tibble and a warning if the request is only blank, and a message if only parts of the request are blank.

+* Disables HTTP2 for now because of a bug for Windows users.
+Fix by Jeroen Ooms.

 ---